ycruan/ycruan.github.io/_portfolio/proj02_possion.md

 ---
-title: "#ML# On the Intensity Estimation of Poisson Process"
+title: "<b>#ML#</b> On the Intensity Estimation of Poisson Process"
 excerpt: "<i>Poisson process plays a fundamental role in the theory and application of stochastic process.
 However, the intensity estimation of inhomogeneous Poisson process remains difficult.
-In this paper, we compare the performance of three existing estimation methods: smoothing kernel method, Mercer kernel method, and Bayesian method.</i><br/><br/><img src='/images/projects_10702_eq.png'>"
+In this project, we compare the performance of three existing estimation methods: smoothing kernel method, Mercer kernel method, and Bayesian method.</i><br/><br/><img src='/images/projects_10702_eq.png'>"
 collection: portfolio
 ---